Ratchaburi

 A few schools have an established English program and there are several private language schools.
 Some teachers from the local schools do some extra work here.

-More and more farangs are showing up, or at least they were until the pandemic.
+More and more farangs are showing up, or at least they were before the pandemic.
 The pay is decent, the cost of living is relatively cheap here and most of the schools can provide or help you find a living place.
 Starting salary is about 30,000 baht at many schools.

 How far from Bangkok or civilization?